mysql/mysql-utilities/doc/man/mysqldbcopy.rst

 .. option:: --exclude=<exclude>, -x<exclude>

-   Exclude one or more objects from the operation using either a specific name such as db1.t1 or a REGEXP search pattern.
+   Exclude one or more objects from the operation using either a specific name such as db1.t1 or a search pattern.
 Use this option multiple times to specify multiple exclusions.
+By default, patterns use LIKE matching.
+   With the :option:`--regexp` option, patterns use REGEXP matching.

 .. option:: --force, -f